NEC Prep Classes

 Rachel Fabulich, Instructor

-Gather ’round as we sing, dance, and tell a story.
-Twinklegarten incorporates elements from Suzuki Early Childhood Education and Suzuki Pre-Twinkle.
-Twinklegarten students use their voices, play instruments, move their bodies, try out tongue twisters, and tell stories, all while building skills to get them ready for instrumental study.
-This course will focus on musical skills such as rhythmic and melodic understanding, social interaction, being part of an ensemble, and pre instrumental gross and fine motor skills.
-Using a wide variety of pitched and unpitched percussion instruments to accompany, Twinklegarten students will learn to sing some familiar and new melodies together, in rounds and with simple harmonies.
-We will explore playful music making, with opportunities for expression, using both ensemble training and creative improvisation.
-Twinklegarten is intended for young pre-instrumental students, aged 3-5, and their caregivers.
-A good continuation for students who have been through one or more years of Suzuki Early Childhood Education and are turning 4 during the academic year.
+Twinklegarten is for young pre-instrumental students (ages 3-4 on September 1 of the school year) and their caregivers, with the intention to set them up for later success with their future study of instrumental music in the Suzuki method.
+Twinklegarten incorporates elements from Suzuki Early Childhood Education and Suzuki Pre-Twinkle, bridging the gap between early childhood and the structure of instrumental music lessons.
+Twinklegarten students use their voices, play instruments, move their bodies, and hear stories, all while building skills to get them ready for instrumental study.
+This course will focus on musical skills such as rhythmic and melodic understanding, social interaction, being part of a group class, and pre-instrumental gross and fine motor skills.
+Using a wide variety of pitched and unpitched instruments to accompany, Twinklegarten students will learn to sing some familiar and new melodies together.
+We will explore playful music-making, with opportunities for expression, using both ensemble training and creative improvisation.

 Jazz